iszczesniak/cpp/memory/index.md

 ## Example 2

-In this example, function `f` doesn't return the result of `g` right away as in the example above, but initializes local variable `a` with it, and then returns `a`.
+In this example, function `f` doesn't return right away the result of `g` as in the example above, but initializes local variable `a` with it, and then returns `a`.
+The output of this example is the same as of the above, because no copy or move constructor is called.

+First, the prvalue returned by `g` is materialized into the local variable of function `f`.
+Function `f` returns a value that is move-initialized from its local variable.
+Using move-initialization is more efficient than copy-initialize, because the local variable will be soon destroyed -- it's called the *implicit move*; we'll get to it.

 For C++11, both the named and unnamed elistion is used.
 When we ask a compiler not to elide constructors.